Menengai III Geothermal Power Station: Overview

-The Menengai IPP power projects are expected to come online during the second half of 2017.
+The Menengai IPP power projects were expected to come online during the second half of 2017.

 Ownership

 Menengai III Geothermal Power Station is owned by Sosian Energy Limited, a Kenyan independent power producer (IPP).
-Sosian Energy has selected Kaishan Renewable Energy Development, a subsidiary of Zhejiang Kaishan Compressor, a Chinese construction conglomerate, to build its geothermal power plant.
+Sosian Energy selected Kaishan Renewable Energy Development, a subsidiary of Zhejiang Kaishan Compressor, a Chinese construction conglomerate, to build its geothermal power plant.

-Recent developments
+Developments

 In March 2022, the Narendra Raval, a wealthy Kenyan industrialist and business mogul, divested from Sosian Menengai Geothermal Power Limited, a Kenyan independent power producer (IPP) which owns a concession contract to build the 35 megawatts Menengai III Geothermal Power Station.
 The ownership was sold to Gideon Moi, a son of the late Daniel arap Moi, the second president of Kenya, at an undisclosed monetary consideration.

 In April 2022, the African Development Bank (AfDB), which was considering funding this renewable energy infrastructure, withdrew its support for the project and insisted on "change of ownership" before it would consider proving financing.

+In July 2024, the Development Bank of Southern Africa (DBSA), agreed to lend US$68 million towards the development of this renewable energy infrastructure project.
+The 12-year loan facility is expected to help Sosian expand capacity from 35 MW to 45 MW.

+Construction and commissioning

+In June 2023, Kenyan media reported that the construction budget for this power station is estimated at US$79.15 million.
+On 8 June 2023, the station started to supply power to Kenya Power and Lighting Company, the off-taker.
+By the end of that month, the power station was expected to supply 22 MW to the Kenyan national grid.

+A 25-year power purchase agreement between Sosian Energy and Kenya Power is expected to start applying when the power station reaches full commercial commissioning, expected during the second half of 2023.
+The power station achieved full commercial commissioning in August 2023.
+In August 2024, Kenyan online media reported that the steam needed to generate the electric power at this station costs US$14.5 million every year.
+It costs Sosian Energy US$0.08 to produce one kilowatt-hour (kWh) of electricity at Menengai III Geothermal Power Station.